 Since then he has worked as a data analyst for RiskSystem, a cloud-based risk intelligence firm, before joining ADAPT to work on D&G. While at RiskSystem, he worked on a number of custom software projects in database management, API development and validation of proprietary metrics.

 Conor is a Software Engineer on the Darwin & Goliath project.
-He graduated Trinity College in 2016 with an MAI in Computer Engineering.
+He graduated from Trinity College in 2016 with an MAI in Computer Engineering.

 Among his particular interests are the deployment of Machine Learning in production environments, health informatics and FinTech.